-- Press Windows Key/Start Key + R to open run
+- Press the Windows key or Start key + R to open Run.

 - If value for DisableWindowsUpdateAccess is 1, modify it to 0.

-- You might have to restart your computer if prompted so that effect of the changes takes place.
+- You may need to restart your computer if prompted, so the effects of the changes can take place.

-If you problem persists, updating windows manually might clear it.
-On the other hand, if you know the exact update you are looking for, you could find it at the Microsoft Update Catalog page and download it via Internet Explorer without having to go through Windows Update.
+If your problem persists, updating Windows manually might clear it.
+On the other hand, if you know the exact update you are looking for, you can find it on the Microsoft Update Catalog page and download it via Internet Explorer without having to go through Windows Update.